Law-Offices-of-SRIS-PC-Logo

 • The court will decide the divorce terms, including child custody, visitation, and alimony.

 No-fault divorce is a relatively new concept in New York, and the law is still evolving.
 If you are considering getting a divorce in New York, you must talk to an attorney to get the most up-to-date information about your rights and options.
+To learn more about how to get a no fault divorce in New York explore here.

 The Importance of Consulting with a Divorce Lawyer: